morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

 > One of its foundational assumptions, that it was economically viable to capture
 > and use knowledge to build applications, was found to be false.
 Other research
 > traditions, not incorporating this assumption, such as the neural network community,
 > were less affected.
-The GOFAI expert system communitybranched into knowledge management,
+The GOFAI expert system community branched into knowledge management,
 > early recommender systems, and methodologies, repositioning itself to maintain funding.
 > Time passed.
 One day, a neural network researcher saw a departmental seminar by a
 > computer vision researcher, who was using GPUs to greatly improve performance.
 They
 > adapted the idea to neural networks, and it showed promise, as they gradually scaled
 > to bigger datasets.
 By the early 2010s, GPUs
-> had provem to make the high compute costs of machine learning much more affordable.
+> had proven to make the high compute costs of machine learning much more affordable.
 And by
 > the mid 2010s, there was proof of viability via AlexNet, proof of need in
 > recommender system usage in Amazon etc., and a step change in compute economics -- enough
 > to create conditions for a Big Science scale investment.